petershin/liferay-learn/docs/liferay-cloud/latest/en/configuring-the-cloud-network/load-balancer.md

 You can also map different SSL certificates to multiple custom domains by using the `certs` property instead of the `ssl` object.

 Use the `certs` property in your web server's `LCP.json` file to create a list of certificates that you can use.
-Group the `key` and `crt` values for each certificate together with the custom domains they will map to:
+Group the `key` and `crt` values for each certificate together with the custom domains they map to:

 ```json
 {